-You can reach more customers through YouTube videos.
-To add YouTube to your 2021 strategy, where do you begin?
-Before producing YouTube videos, there are things to consider.
+You can reach more customers through YouTube videos, but where should you begin to add YouTube to your 2021 PPC marketing strategy?
+Before producing any YouTube videos, there are some things to consider.
 What are some of the elements of shooting and editing a video ad?
 What format should I use?

-You may think that creating great video ads is about writing, shooting, and editing your videos, but there are things to consider before making them.
-This article provides a series of guidelines and best practices to consider when developing your YouTube and before starting production.
+You may think that creating great video ads is about writing, shooting, and editing your videos, but there are things to think about before making them.
+This article provides a series of guidelines and best practices for developing your YouTube marketing strategy before starting production.

-Here are some of the best ideas and things to consider when creating YouTube video ads for your business.
+Here are 5 of the most important guidelines for creating YouTube video ads for your business.

-First, it’s necessary to know that Google allows you to create six types of ads that can appear on YouTube, including Discovery and Display ads.
+First, Google allows you to create six types of ads that can appear on YouTube, including Discovery and Display ads.
 There are also Bumper ads, which are non-skippable ads that must be 6 seconds or less (these are primarily used for brand awareness.)

 It’s important to know that these are available options, but for now, we will focus primarily on Skippable In-Stream ads.
 Most advertisers use these ads to generate awareness and action.
 The Google Ads campaign type we recommend to run your In-Stream ads is in the just-released Video action campaigns.